 There is a waymarked discovery trail through the reserve: see the map page for more information.
 You can also download a trail guide to learn more about the heritage of this site and an audio trail for families to learn about the wildlife and heritage of the site.
 See the downloads page for more details.
 Please be aware paths can be muddy and uneven, however there are lots of benches and no gates or stiles around the reserve.
 All-terrain wheelchairs, which are free to hire, can be used around this site.
 Please contact us for more information or to book.

 There is much fenland heritage to explore at the Wildlife Trust Countryside Centre.
-Peer through windows outside and in the centre to see the four trenches of the old Victorian brick kiln.
+Peer through windows outside to see the four trenches of the old Victorian brick kiln.
 You can also pick up a memories booklet, album or DVD to hear stories from local people, and find out how farming has changed dramatically or how a little girl escaped to the fens during the war.
+Drop in to the Office to find out more.

 Woodwalton Fen National Nature Reserve is just down the road from the Countryside Centre.
 Take a look at the visit Woodwalton Fen page for more information.